 Writer, Director and Producer

-Deborah "Devyn" Chuang is a Taiwanese-American film director, screenwriter, and producer.
-Their debut short film, “Mom if I Were a Vampire”, premiered at NYC's NewFest, before screening in over ten international festivals, including Taipei Film Festival.
-In 2023, Devyn was selected as the semi-finalist for the New Voices Filmmaker Grant by NewFest and Netflix.
+Deborah "Devyn" Chuang is a Taiwanese-American filmmaker recognized for their work as a director, screenwriter, and producer.
+Their debut short film, Mom, if I Were a Vampire, premiered at NewFest in New York City before screening at numerous international festivals, including Taipei Film Festival.
+Following its festival run, the film became an online cult hit within the queer community, attracting thousands of reviews and comments on letterboxd.
+They were named a semi-finalist for the New Voices Filmmaker Grant by NewFest and Netflix in 2023.

 Devyn had lived and worked in ten different cities internationally, including Taipei, San Francisco, Berlin, Tokyo, and New York City.
 Devyn is fluent in English, Mandarin, Taiwanese, and Cantonese, with a working knowledge of Japanese and French.